-- 5. ASSESSMENT OF THE NEEDS BY THE COMMAND STRUCTURE (Experts in the field shall carry out a detailed assessment of the situation) - (Experts in the field shall early out a detailed assessment of the steadton) - 5.1 The assistance of MAU Experts may be requested to carry out the assessment.
+- 5. ASSESSMENT OF THE NEEDS BY THE COMMAND STRUCTURE - (Experts in the field shall carry out a detailed assessment of the situation) - 5.1 The assistance of MAU Experts may be requested to carry out the assessment.
 The Command structure shall specify the nature of the expertise required and fill-in the Request of MAU Experts Form.